-From home builders and home buyers to property managers and renters, grappling with these questions is key to understanding the issues at hand.
+From home / commerical builders and home buyers to property managers and renters, grappling with these questions is key to understanding the issues at hand.
 Read on as we dig a little deeper on these key questions!

 The Housing Shortage Continues to Drive up Prices for New Home Buyers

 According to experts, a “housing crisis” is underway in Canada, due largely to a shortage of housing and sky-rocketing prices.
 What exactly is driving this shortage?
 First and foremost, “millennials” (adults aged 25 to 40) are starting to have children of their own.
 With the need for more space to accommodate their growing families, millennials’ demand for family-friendly housing is high, and it’s expected to increase over the next decade.
-More specifically, “family-friendly” housing refers to mid-density attached homes such as townhomes, not single-family detached homes.
+More specifically, “family-friendly” housing refers to mid-density attached homes such as retail and apartments above, townhomes, not single-family detached homes.
 It also includes housing in walkable communities with ample transit options.